NewsAppsUMD/bot-update-Reem-O-Saleh/README.md

 - Using environment variables is essential to keep authentication tokens out of the code repository
 - Working with APIs requires robust error handling

+## March 28 update

+The bot is functional, and the message is more detailed now, with added distribution pattern information that may help consumers.
+However, I still need to add time-based notifications or figure out how to incorporate pagination and parse the html pages for the specific recalls and get the directions given to consumers.
+I am not sure how to incorporate pagination.
+So far, I have learned that the data is structured, and the information the api gives is different than if I were to parse the html pages.
+The process of getting the most recent recall information didn't work as easily as I thought it would.
+From my initial steps, I would  have chosen a different approach to extracting the data and formatting the message.
+I would have considered parsing the HTML information if possible, which would have improved the information included in the message.